Academic Integrity Policy

 10. other examples of academic misconduct such as, but not limited to, viewing inappropriate sources to gain assistance during an examination, allowing another person to complete exams or assignments, or creating and sharing inappropriate sources for use in examinations.

 Forgery: Forgery is defined as altering official University documents, forging signatures of University officials or any other individual, or any attempt to misrepresent official documents or records.
-Forgery is a violation of policy, and, when there is reason to believe forgery has occurred, the issue is referred to the dean of student affairs who will determine if the case should be presented to the University Conduct and Academic Integrity Committee or handled otherwise.
+Forgery is a violation of policy, and, when there is reason to believe forgery has occurred, the issue is referred to the dean of student support and advocacy who will determine if the case should be presented to the University Conduct and Academic Integrity Committee or handled otherwise.

 Intellectual Property: Intellectual property is a work or invention that is the result of creativity, such as a manuscript or a design, to which one has rights.
 Students are not allowed to buy or sell exams, notes, assignments, or other intellectual property without the expressed consent of the instructor who established the materials.
-An intellectual property violation will be referred to the dean of student affairs as a violation of the Student Code of Conduct.
+An intellectual property violation will be referred to the dean of student support and advocacy as a violation of the Student Code of Conduct.

 Unauthorized Access: Unauthorized access refers to acquiring or forcing unauthorized access to property, information, academic resources or materials which belong to another person or department.
 Materials may belong to another student, a faculty or staff member, or the University and can be acquired in any form.
 Allowing an unauthorized user to access University software by sharing login credentials for any University account also qualifies as a violation of this policy.
-Unauthorized access is a violation of policy, and, when there is reason to believe unauthorized access has occurred, the issue is referred to the dean of student affairs who will determine if the case should be presented to the University Conduct and Academic Integrity Committee or handled otherwise.
+Unauthorized access is a violation of policy, and, when there is reason to believe unauthorized access has occurred, the issue is referred to the dean of student support and advocacy who will determine if the case should be presented to the University Conduct and Academic Integrity Committee or handled otherwise.

 Reporting Violations of Academic Integrity